Tobacco ties hinder WHO authorization of Canada’s coronavirus vaccine

 Thomas Bollyky, director of the global health program at the Council on Foreign Relations, said “the company should have expected” the decision and that the WHO has been “particularly zealous” about enforcing the Framework Convention on Tobacco Control, a treaty to which Canada is one of 182 parties.

 “There’s a long history of this issue, specifically on the involvement of the tobacco industry in supporting tobacco plant research as the basis for vaccines,” he said.
-“This particular effort is swimming upstream against an established practice and well established concerns on the part of WHO about tobacco industry sponsorship of health-related activities.”
+“This particular effort is swimming upstream against an established practice and well-established concerns on the part of WHO about tobacco industry sponsorship of health-related activities.”

 A spokesman for Innovation, Science and Economic Development Canada said that “after significant due diligence,” Medicago’s “ownership structure was determined not to prevent investment in the project.”